2/13/2019

 speaker

-Bob Slendick
+Bob Slendik

 speaker

-In terms of the capital markets environment, are you seeing any changes in terms of the number of bid lists, participants in bid lists on transactions or any concentrations whether it be in pricing or average deal size, any trends that you could point out?
+In terms of the capital markets environment, are you seeing any changes in terms of the number of bid lists, participants in bid lists on transactions? or any concentrations, whether it be in pricing or average deal size?
+Any trends that you could point out?

 speaker

-Bob Slendick
+Bob Slendik

 speaker

-Turning to M&A, do you see any compelling rationale for mergers amongst the large public players in commercial real estate services, whether it be to consolidate market share globally and drive increased penetration amongst larger clients or rationalize overhead or accelerate the technology investment in the industry?
+Turning to M&A, do you see any compelling rationale for mergers amongst the large public players in commercial real estate services? whether it be to consolidate market share globally and drive increased penetration amongst larger clients or rationalize overhead or accelerate the technology investment in the industry?

 speaker

-Jim Groesch
+Jim Grosh

 Chief Financial Officer